greysch/greysch.github.io/README.md

 This is both my personal and school GitHub account.

-This repository will hold my school assignments for the 2025 CTI.110 class.
+This repository will hold my school assignments for the **2025 CTI.110 class**.